fiap-9soat-snackbar/snackbar-management/iam-test-implementation-plan.md

 - Product infrastructure controllers: 99% coverage
 - Product infrastructure messaging: 91-100% coverage
 - Infrastructure messaging SQS model: 100% coverage
-- IAM controllers: 99% coverage (new)
+- IAM controllers: 100% coverage
-- IAM DTOs and mappers: 99% coverage (new)
+- IAM DTOs and mappers: 100% coverage
+- IAM security components: 97% coverage

 The overall project coverage is now at 75% (up from 63% in the previous report), which is a significant improvement.
 The IAM controller tests have been successfully implemented with comprehensive test cases covering all endpoints and error scenarios.